-Work performed under Task 1 involves digitization of exposed hardbottom in 2018 aerial photography using ArcGIS 10.6, including inter-observer QA-QC, following the standards used to develop the Town's historic hardbottom GIS database in the BMA.
-The nearshore hardbottom edge of the entire BMA cell (FDEP control monument R-76 to R-151) will be mapped by divers, and a final hardbottom map will be developed.
-These tasks correspond to the below BMA requirements.
+Work performed under Task 1 involves digitization of exposed hardbottom in aerial photography dated December 1, 2020 using ArcGIS, following the standards used to develop the Town's historic hardbottom GIS database in the BMA.
+The minimum mapping unit is 8 sq. ft.
+Two rounds of QA-QC will be performed on the shapefiles to minimize interobserver variability in hardbottom interpretation and ensure compliance with the Town's historic map standards.
+A final hardbottom map of the entire BMA cell will be created, and the map will be used to generate the 2020 report figures.